 Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE.
 The maximum rebate amount is $1,500.
 For additional information, see the Austin Energy Plug-In Rebate website.

 Natural Gas Vehicle (NGV) and Fueling Infrastructure Rebates - Texas Gas Service

 The Texas Gas Service Conservation Program offers a rebate of up to $2,000 for the purchase of a qualified NGV or $3,000 for the conversion of a gasoline powered vehicle to operate on natural gas.
 The rebate is available for up to five vehicles per customer, and only centers certified by the Railroad Commission of Texas may perform conversions.
 A rebate of $1,000 is also available for the purchase of a natural gas forklift.
-Additionally, qualified residential and commercial NGV fueling infrastructure may be eligible for a rebate of up to $1,500.
+Additionally, qualified residential and commercial NGV fueling infrastructure may be eligible for a rebate of up to $2,000.
 These incentives are available to commercial and residential customers within the city limits of Austin, Bee Cave, Lakeway, Sunset Valley, Rollingwood, West Lake Hills, Cedar Park, and Kyle with specific gas rate codes.
+As of September 1, the rebate is also available for customers in the Rio Grande Valley service territory.
 For more information, see the Texas Gas Service Natural Gas Vehicles website.

 Point of Contact

 Texas Gas Service

 Phone: (512) 370-8239

 Liquefied Petroleum Gas (Propane) Vehicle and Equipment Incentive - Propane Council of Texas